 For all Residential Single Family Districts, no outdoor storage is permitted in front, side, or rear areas visible from the street, except in enclosed areas such as a garage.
 This includes storage in the following areas: front or side porches, carports and breezeways, or storage on a trailer.
-Boats on trailers will not be included in this prohibition.
+Notwithstanding the above, boats on trailers may be stored on driveways or approved hard surface.
 Storage of brush, fence posts, crates, vehicle tires, vehicle bodies or parts, scrap metal, bed mattress or springs, water heater or other household appliances, damages, stored or discarded furniture and other household goods or items, material recovered from demolition or other discarded objects three (3) feet or more in length shall not be allowed or permitted on the premises.
-Temporary storage of items that include trash, leaves, brush, and refuse, for not more than seven (7) days, that are being discarded or removed from the premises, will not be in violation of this part.
+Temporary storage of items that include trash, leaves, brush, and refuse, for not more than seven (7) days that are being discarded or removed from the premises, will not be in violation of this part.